ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: Introduction

 \section{Introduction}

-Recent advances in large-scale Vision-Language Models (VLMs) \cite{VLM_Survey, Flamingo, OpenFlamingo} have enabled Vision-Language-Action (VLA) models to comprehend complex scenes, interpret task instructions, and generate continuous, executable action sequences \cite{VLA_Survey2,li2024visionlanguagefoundationmodelseffective,RoboMamba}.
-These models realize end-to-end intelligence that integrates perception, cognition, and execution, and have been widely adopted in robotic manipulation, visual navigation, and interactive control, forming a cornerstone of general embodied intelligence \cite{VLA_Survey1}.
+Recent advances in Vision-Language Models (VLMs) \cite{VLM_Survey, Flamingo, OpenFlamingo} have enabled Vision-Language-Action (VLA) models to comprehend complex scenes, interpret task instructions, and generate continuous, executable action sequences \cite{VLA_Survey2,li2024visionlanguagefoundationmodelseffective,RoboMamba}.
+These models realize end-to-end intelligence that integrates perception, cognition, decision, planning, and execution, and have been widely adopted in robotic manipulation, visual navigation, and interactive control, forming a cornerstone of general embodied intelligence \cite{VLA_Survey1}.

 Despite their strong multimodal reasoning and action-prediction capabilities, deploying VLA models in robotics remains challenging due to substantial computational cost and latency.
 Their large architectures, frequent cross-modal interactions, and complex action decoding substantially increase processing overhead, constraining their use in real-time or resource-limited settings \cite{EVLA_Survey}.
-Enabling efficient inference while preserving task performance is therefore critical for practical embodied intelligence.
+Enabling efficient reasoning while preserving task performance is therefore critical for practical embodied applications \cite{yu2026surveyefficientvisionlanguageactionmodels}.

-Researchers have explored various efficiency strategies, such as token pruning \cite{VLA-Cache, EfficientVLA}, early-exit \cite{DeeR-VLA, CEED-VLA}, and lightweight architectures \cite{EdgeVLA, MoLe-VLA, vlaadapter}.
-Although effective to some extent, as illustrated in Figure \ref{fig:diagram}, they largely follow the VLM efficiency paradigm, prioritizing compression based on vision-language correlation rather than on accurate action prediction.
-Such cognition-centered compression reduces computation and latency yet compromises information integrity and semantic coherence in action prediction, ultimately degrading precision and stability.

-Furthermore, efficiency optimization in VLA models faces two central challenges: \textit{1) Critical information attrition}, where essential perceptual and semantic cues are weakened during compression, limiting the model's ability to comprehend task objectives and environmental context; \textit{2) Action-semantic discontinuity}, where structural simplification disrupts the continuity of action-related semantics and undermines the stability of action policies.